tonlabs/ever-bls-lib/README.md

 ## API description

-Below there are constants and functions that are provided by _ton-bls-lib_.
+Below there are constants and functions that are provided by _gosh-bls-lib_.

 ```rust
 pub const BLS_SECRET_KEY_LEN: usize = 32;